miklevin/levinux/README.md

 2. Add the downloaded `.tcz` files to `/Reset/Server/Ingredients/Custom`
 3. Add the name of the downloaded package **without the `.tcz` file extension** to `/Reset/Server/Ingredients/extras.lst`

-**Optional** `/Reset/Server/Ingredients/install_extras.sh` can be duplicated and point at a file other than `extras.lst`.
+**Optional:** `/Reset/Server/Ingredients/install_extras.sh` can be duplicated and point at a file other than `extras.lst`.
 This can allow for different packages to be grouped and have group output silenced by pointing the output to `/dev/null`

 **Note:** Ensure you do not write below the last line in the `extras.lst` file